Paul Dupré responds to selected questions regarding his life and music. (Some replies have been edited for the sake of brevity and clarity.)

 Q: How long does it typically take to create a new work, from initial conception to final completion?

 PDP: It varies wildly.
-Once I composed one of my shorter chamber music pieces in about ten minutes while waiting for a bus.
+Once I composed one of my shorter chamber music pieces in about ten minutes while waiting for a tram.
 Others have dragged on for years.
 A very rough average might be a month or two.

 Q: How do you know when a work is finally completed?